apache/pulsar/site2/docs/sql-rest-api.md

 X-Presto-User: username
 ```

-For more information about headers, see [PrestoHeaders](https://github.com/prestosql/presto/blob/master/presto-client/src/main/java/io/prestosql/client/PrestoHeaders.java).
+For more information about headers, refer to [PrestoHeaders](https://github.com/prestosql/presto/blob/master/presto-client/src/main/java/io/prestosql/client/PrestoHeaders.java).

 ## Schema

 You can use statement in the HTTP body.
 All data is received as JSON document that might contain a `nextUri` link.
 If the received JSON document contains a `nextUri` link, the request continues with the `nextUri` link until the received data does not contain a `nextUri` link.
-If a query completes successfully, no error is returned.
-However, if a query fails, an `error` field is displayed in `stats`.
+If no error is returned, the query completes successfully.
+If an `error` field is displayed in `stats`, it means the query fails.

 The following is an example of `show catalogs`.
 The query continues until the received JSON document does not contain a `nextUri` link.
-Since no `error` is displayed in `stats`, it means that the query complete successfully.
+Since no `error` is displayed in `stats`, it means that the query completes successfully.

 ```powershell
 ➜  ~ curl --header "X-Presto-User: test-user" --request POST --data 'show catalogs' http://localhost:8081/v1/statement